 Whatever your problems, I will give you my undivided attention.
-When you're struggling to cope, I will do my best help you make sense of things.
-I believe you have it within yourself to find a way that works for you.
+When you're struggling to cope, I will do my best help you make sense of things and I believe you have it within yourself to find a way that works for you.

 Sometimes problems can seem like an impossibly knotted ball of string - as soon as you untangle one bit, a knot appears elsewhere.
 Usually, that's because people try to solve problems using solutions that once worked well, but not anymore.
 The natural reaction is simply to try harder in applying solutions that no longer work.
 It's not your fault, human beings are just wired up that way – we are natural problem-solvers and our problems persist when our problem-solving strategies don’t work anymore.

 Counselling works by helping you integrate your thoughts, feelings and physical sensations in a way that makes sense to you and reduces confusion.
 When you have a better perspective on your life, then the way is clear for self-development.

 I can help you clear away confusion and find solutions to your problems.

 Often the unmanageable problems that people experience in day-to-day living are the result of aspects of themselves that they're not aware of.
 When you become willing to see things differently, then you open up the possibility of becoming self-aware.
 Self-awareness is the foundation on which a new way of life may be built.